chainspace/chainspace-prototype/getting-started.md

 It in turn creates

-## The Client Service
+## The Client API Service

-The client service is used to submit transactions to the nodes.
+The client api service is used to submit transactions to the nodes.
 The client service maps data to shards, and sends transaction requests to the corresponding shards.

 ## Verifying Transactions (Checking)